Low cost cremations in Los Angeles

 You will find it hard to beat this price in the Los Angeles area.
 DFS Memorials provides exceptional service at a low price, serving all of Los Angeles, Orange, Riverside, San Bernardino, and Ventura Counties.

-Understanding Cremation Costs and Options in Los Angeles
+Understanding Cremation Costs and Options in Los Angeles, CA

-Cremation is now a popular end-of-life disposition choice, especially on the West coast, and over half of all funerals in Los Angeles are cremations.
-Prices for cremation do vary considerably, and the market for low-cost and affordable cremations is competitive.
+Cremation is now a popular end-of-life disposition choice, especially on the West Coast, and over half of all funerals in Los Angeles are cremations.
+Cremation prices do vary considerably, and the market for low-cost and affordable cremations is competitive.

-When comparing cremation prices between cremation providers in LA, ensure you are comparing like for like.
+When comparing cremation prices between cremation providers in LA, ensure you compare like for like.
 Some cremation providers quote a price for a direct cremation in LA but may exclude certain fees.

 The additional charges you could incur or opt for when arranging a direct cremation in Los Angeles are listed below, and the charges for these will vary between providers: